helwan-linux/helwanlinux-community/README.md

 ## Welcome to Helwan O.S

-Helwan Linux Al-Amal - Cinnamon Edition
+Helwan Linux - Cinnamon Edition
 Built on top of Arch Linux using archiso and Calamares
 Designed by developers, for developers and creators